We had to make a stop at the famous Punalu'u Bakery in Na'alehu for some Mango Cheesecake.

 And Dash got baptised!
 Most of our church drove to Hilo and had a big party (with lots more ukulele and singing of course).
 I love this picture of all of us holding hands, overlooking Hilo Harbor.
 And below is Wendell, our ukulele teacher.
 We had a huge potluck afterwards, with kalua pork.
 Somebody brought coleslaw so I made a pork sandwhich that was almost like Sonny's BBQ, but without the sauce.
 I'm seriously craving Sonny's BBQ..

+to the lovely subdivision of Kona Paradise.
+After exceeding the speed limit around 20 miles of hairpin curves, I turned left and drove, virtually, straight down a cliff.
+Albeit, a paved cliff, bordered by lovely houses perched on roads to either side.
+I was going to see my friend, Bobbi, who I met at the Women's Retreat in Waimea back in August.
+Her house is down at the bottom of the cliff, right across from a private beach.
+Even though the beach is all 'ili'ili (smooth black stones-they use them in hula dancing like castanets), we set up our beach chairs and looked out on a beautiful cove, with deep, clear water and sailboats anchored about 250 yards out.
 The surf is pretty treacherous because the shore is so steep.
 The waves grab you and pull you out.
 But once you're out, it's calm.
 I snorkeled around looking at the fish then rode a wave back to the shore.
 Bobbi's house is made out of lava rock, it's one big room inside with very high ceilings, tres Polynesian.
 We had a great time talking, and she fed me a delicious greek salad before I had to turn around and race back to Volcano to get Dash by 2:15.
 I got fried just from one hour in the sun.
 It had been raining all week in Volcano and I was turning into a mushroom.
 Turns out it was sunny barely a half mile from our house.
 So there I was, lounging on the private beach, having the "I can't believe I live here" moment.

 Another moment was the birthday party we attended just around the corner.
 Can we go to a single party without people breaking out into hula dancing?
 I love it, I do, it's just surreal, that's all.
 That's our next door neighbor, Jay, in front.
 Behind him is Linda and Jeanette.
 They've been doing hula for years.
 If I could clap and sing at the same time I might try it.
 But, alas, I'm cursed with the honky-ain't-got-no-rhythm gene.
 Yes, that's Dash trying to learn the moves with the 'ili'ili.